chiefkarlin/cluster-toolkit-robv/examples/machine-learning/a3-megagpu-8g/nemo-framework/README.md

    python3 -m venv env
    source env/bin/activate
    pip install -r requirements.txt # Copied from the NeMo Framework Container earlier
+    # This is needed to use 23.11 and python3.11, which is what is present on
+   # Debian 12
+   pip install -U hydra-core
    ```

 3. Run an example NeMo Framework Pre-Training